Less is More: Improving LLM Alignment via Preference Data Selection: Experiments

 First, we compare \textbf{BeeS} and baseline strategies on three widely-used preference datasets: \textbf{TL;DR}, \textbf{HH}, and \textbf{UltraFeedback}.
 Using a Llama-3.2-3B model as our Base architecture, we evaluate different selection methods, each sampling 2,000 training examples for DPO training.
 We use AlpacaEval as the test sets of \textbf{UltraFeedback} as it better reveals the degree of improvement.
 The results, measured by GPT4 win rates, are presented in Table~\ref{tab:3b-test}.
 We summarize the findings below. \begin{itemize}[leftmargin=*] \item \textbf{Our method, BeeS, consistently achieves optimal or near-optimal win rates across all evaluated tasks, while all baseline methods show weak performance on at least one task}.
 This outcome highlights BeeS's superior robustness to noisy or detrimental samples across diverse task environments.
 Further, \textbf{more data in DPO training does not always yield better results.} Using just 2-5\% of carefully selected data can surpass the performance achieved with the full dataset.
 Insights from Table~\ref{tab:3b-test} also reveal the existence of toxic samples and potential pitfalls of certain selection strategies.
 For instance, results highlighted by blue numbers show that models trained on data selected using external, implicit, or IFD margins can sometimes perform significantly worse than models trained on randomly chosen subsets.
 Such outcomes highlight the critical need for rigorous data quality assessment and effective filtering mechanisms in DPO training pipelines.

 \item Among all methods, \textbf{only implicit margin-N consistently identifies toxic samples, emphasizing the value of incorporating DPO implicit reward margin into the BeeS strategy}.
 Despite its strong performance in RewardBench, the Skywork reward model's margin signals prove less effective than random selection on \textbf{HH}, highlighting the Out-of-Distribution challenge external reward models face when evaluating unfamiliar behavioral patterns/preferences.
 As for the IFD margin metric, it exhibits notable inconsistency across different datasets, rendering it unreliable for evaluating new datasets where prior preference patterns are unknown.
+In general, preference learning departs from traditional representation learning, which predominantly leverages contrastive samples to improve discriminative capacity \citep{deng2023counterfactual,deng2023learning}.
+Preference learning focuses on capturing semantic relationships, and models benefit when the underlying preferences in the data are explicit and well-defined.

 \end{itemize}